interrogator/jason-lee-iran/README.md

 ![40.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i40.jpg)

 No-one can actually explain the odd rock formations in Kaluts.
-Some say it is wind errosion while other speculate the surface was carved by water.
+Some say it is wind errosion, while other speculate the surface was carved by water.
 I think magic.

 ---

 ![41.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i41.jpg)

-"'...people always think they see an ancient city from far away as they drive towards the Kaluts (kalut means castle) in Iran."
+" ... people always think they see an ancient city from far away as they drive towards the Kaluts (kalut means castle) in Iran."

 ---